Skip to content

 npx hardhat run scripts/server.ts

-While the server is running, you can connect to it through HTTP, for example using --network localhost, or any client with its address and port.
+While the server is running, you can connect to it through HTTP, for example using --network localhost, or with any HTTP client using the server’s address and port.